tilt-dev/tilt.build/blog/_posts/2021-11-29-tilt-news-november-2021.md

 ---
 Bonjour Tilteurs et Tilteuses,

 December is just around the corner, which means it’s time for the end of the year madness again.
 Hard to believe 2021 is almost over, isn’t it?
-We’re planning a cool 2021 recap for the end of the year, so there’ll be no December newsletter 😢
+We’re planning a cool 2021 recap for the end of the year, so we'll have that instead of a December newsletter!
 But for now, the November edition comes packed with great reads, awesome features, and one or two glimpses behind the scenes!

 ## Tilt Mentions